the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-daily.md

 It is not scheduled on the days when there is a Collaboration Cafe already scheduled, the daily coworking call.

 Like Collaboration Cafe, we host these calls online using [Zoom](https://www.zoom.us/).
-We use the Shut up & Write! method by providing allocated time for two 25 minutes long Pomodoro sessions and two short breaks to chat about our work and exchange what we got done.
+We use the Shut up & Write! method by providing allocated time for two 20-25 minutes long Pomodoro sessions and two short breaks to chat about our work and exchange what we got done.

-This call is hosted by the community member to allow people who are working on certain issues or PRs in _The Turing Way_ to come along and join the community members in their usual working hours.
+These calls are hosted for people who are working on certain issues or PRs in _The Turing Way_ to come along and join other community members in their usual working hours.
-These calls will be also a good place to clarify doubts about the project, get their PRs reviewed, brainstorm on different ideas together, and stay connected with other members in the community.
+These calls also provide opportunities to clarify doubts about the project, get PRs reviewed, brainstorm different ideas together, and stay connected with other members in the community.

 ## Attending an online coworking call